sfeister/pradformat/Python/README.md

-# pradtools (Particle Radiography Tools) - Python Package
+# pradformat (Particle Radiography File Format Tools) - Python Package

-**pradtools** is a set of cross-platform tools related to particle radiography.
+**pradformat** is a set of cross-platform tools related to particle radiography.
 It especially leans on reading and writing from a set of common HDF5 formats for data at various stages along the real/synthetic particle radiography pipeline.

 This  code was written by Scott Feister for broader use by the High Energy Density Physics Community.